moritzlang/zettl/README.md

 # zettl 📝
 A fully offline shopping list app.
-Like a real "zettl" but on your phone.
+Like a real piece of paper but on your phone.

 ## Installation and Usage
 First install all dependencies: